LuisValrod/Data402_NoSql_Mongo_DB/MongoDB_Exercise.md

 *DONE*

 ### Exercise 4
 **Download StarWars.zip.
-Extract it in a reasonable location.
-In the terminal (not mongosh) navigate to the folder, make sure it is the one that has all of the json file.
+Extract it in a reasonable location. <br>In the terminal (not mongosh) navigate to the folder, make sure it is the one that has all of the json file.
 Then run the following command to add each to a new db called "starwars"**

 ```shell
 for i in *.json; do